truecharts/public/incubator/phpmyadmin/0.0.3/README.md

 ## Uninstalling the Chart

-To uninstall the `postgresql` deployment
+To uninstall the `jackett` deployment

 - Open TrueNAS SCALE
 - Go to Apps